smartcontractkit/documentation/docs/Using Any API/single-word-response.md

    - The `req.add("get", "<cryptocompareURL>")` request parameter provides the oracle node with the [url](https://min-api.cryptocompare.com/data/pricemultifull?fsyms=ETH&tsyms=USD) where to fetch the _ETH-USD_ trading info.
    - The `req.add('path', 'RAW,ETH,USD,VOLUME24HOUR')` request parameter tells the oracle node where to fetch the 24h ETH volume in the _json_ response.
 It uses a [JSONPath expression](https://jsonpath.com/) with comma(,) delimited string for nested objects.
 For example: `'RAW,ETH,USD,VOLUME24HOUR'`.
    - The `req.addInt('times', timesAmount)` request parameter provides the oracle node with the multiplier `timesAmount` by which the fetched volume is multiplied.
-Use this to remove any decimals from the volume.
+Use this to remove any decimals from the volume. **_Note_**: The `times` parameter is mandatory.
+If the API that you call returns a number without any decimals then provide `1`as `timesAmount`.
      The `APIConsumer` in the example above is flexible enough to call any public API as long as the URL in _get_, _path_, and _timesAmounnt_ are correct.

 1. After few seconds, call the `volume` function.
 You should get a non-zero response.